 A wonderful opportunity to rent a rare three-bedroom duplex in Chamberlin, Powell and Bon’s Grade II-listed Golden Lane Estate, presented in immaculate condition.
 The apartment is situated in Hatfield House and has recently undergone a full refurbishment, whilst retaining the modernist aesthetic of the original architure, by the London based practice Archmongers.

-The apartment is entered on the raised ground floor, comprising a modern, bespoke Danish kitchen with terrazzo splashbacks and stainless steel worktops, and brand new high-spec Miele/Bosch appliances—including a dishwasher, washing machine, tumble dryer, oven and fridge freezer.
+Entered on the raised ground floor, the duplex comprises a modern, bespoke Danish kitchen with terrazzo splashbacks and stainless steel worktops, and brand new high-spec Miele/Bosch appliances—including a dishwasher, washing machine, tumble dryer, oven and fridge freezer.
 Quarry tiles on the floor echo Chamberlin, Powell and Bon's original design.
 The open-plan living/dining room is filled with light and features the iconic double-height counter-weighted windows, plus the original finger parquet floor.
 The concrete cantilevered open-tread stairs lead to three double bedrooms, any of which could be used as a study or home office.
 The brand new bathroom has maximised the space by incorporating a Japanese tub and a modern shower.
 There is also a separate WC.

 The apartment benefits from a south-facing balcony with views towards the Barbican Estate.
 The refurbishment also included full rewiring, a new boiler, central heating and underfloor heating to kitchen and bathrooms.
 Access to parking is available in the neighbouring Barbican Estate.

-—Rent is exclusive of bills and is offered unfurnished.
+—Rent is exclusive of bills and it is offered unfurnished.

 There are several Underground stations within very close proximity: Barbican (Circle, Hammersmith & City and Metropolitan Lines) and Old Street (Northern Line) and Farringdon Underground (Circle, Hammersmith & City and Metropolitan Lines) and British Rail station are also within walking distance.
 The new Farringdon Crossrail Station will be a welcome addition to the area, giving direct access to four of London's International Airports.